 If you are looking for an awesome road trip destination this is it!
-There are so many fun things to do in Port St Joe, Florida and all of Gulf County.
-Beaches, boat rides, kayaking, plus a historic downtown and yummy restaurants.
+There are so many fun things to do in Port St Joe, Florida, and all of Gulf County.
+Beaches, boat rides, and kayaking, plus a historic downtown and yummy restaurants.

 Below we share our top recommendations on what you will want to do when you visit Port St. Joe located in Gulf County Florida.
 This area is also known as the Forgotten Coast and we see why.
 The beaches were empty and it was not the crazy busyness you find in other beach towns in Florida.

 We worked in partnership with Gulf County, Florida, and spent a week exploring all the fun things to do in the area.

 Port St. Joe is located in the Florida panhandle about an hour east of Panama City.
 Gulf County includes Cape San Blas, Indian Pass, Port St. Joe, St Joe Beach, and Wewahitchka.